 Are you an Undergraduate or Graduate student?
 If so, NACCS seeks submissions from Undergraduate and Graduate scholars that contribute to Chicana and Chicano Studies, an interdisciplinary area of study.
 Deadline for submission is October 12.

 The NACCS Book Award recognizes an outstanding new book in the field of Chicana and Chicano Studies.
-We will consider single-authored scholarly monographs and books published during 2019.
+We will consider single-authored scholarly monographs and books published during 2020.
 Translations, reprints, re-editions of previously published works, edited volumes, multi-author collections of essays, or books previously nominated for this award, are not eligible.
 We invite nominations from NACCS members and publishers.
-Deadline: September 1.
+Authors must be current members of the organization.
+Deadline: August 1.
 Direct questions firstname.lastname@example.org.

 The Antonia I. Castañeda Prize

 The award is in recognition of a published scholarly article or book chapter of an historical orientation on the intersection of class, race, gender, and sexuality as related to Chicana/Latina and/ Native/Indigenous women.
-The piece must have been published in November 2018-0ctober 2019 by a woman who is an ABD graduate student, pre-tenured faculty member, or an independent scholar.
+The piece must have been published in November 2019-0ctober 2020 by a woman who is an ABD graduate student, pre-tenured faculty member, or an independent scholar.
 The award is designed to promote and acknowledge scholarship of an historical orientation by Chicana/Latina and/or Native/Indigenous scholars working on issues of intersectionality.
 No books or creative writing considered.
-Deadline: November 1.
+Deadline:

 Immigrant Student Beca